osercinoglu/grinn/source/docs/tutorial.rst

 This is the main window of gRINN.
 Several links at the bottom direct the user to respective sections of this website.

-gRINN offers two interfaces: *New Calculation* and *View Results*. *New Calculation* is used for pairwise residue interaction energy and interaction energy correlation calculations and offers several options for customizing calculation parameters. *View Results* is used to visualize results from *New Calculation* and construct Protein Energy Networks using these data.
+gRINN offers two interfaces: *New Calculation* and *View Results*. *New Calculation* is used for pairwise residue interaction energy and interaction energy correlation calculations (optional).
+*View Results* is used to visualize results from *New Calculation* and construct Protein Energy Networks using these data.

 Go ahead and click on *New Calculation* now.